An Easy Step-by-Step Guide to Making Kimchi That's So Easy, Anyone Could Do It

 What Is Kimchi?

 If kimchi is unfamiliar to you, think of it like a Korean version of sauerkraut.
 It's fermented napa cabbage with other vegetables like daikon radish and scallion, that's seasoned with ginger, garlic and chile flakes.
-Like sauerkraut, it's full of good bacteria, living probiotics that are essential for gut health.
+Like sauerkraut, it's full of good bacteria, living probiotics, which means eating kimchi may be good for your gut.
 But besides kimchi's amazing health benefits, kimchi just plain tastes good!

 How to Make Kimchi